nikol-figalova/HuFa_Ulm_EEG/EEG_manual.md

 **LSL Recorder:** While the LSL Recorder can also be used for data recording, its main advantage lies in the synchronization of different data streams.
 Depending on your experimental design, it may be easier to record data directly with triggers sent from the simulator rather than using LSL.
 However, if you plan to integrate additional data streams (e.g., secondary tasks in PsychoPy), LSL may be the better choice.

 To synchronize data with the driving simulator, you can use the TCP trigger receiver and transmitter.
 Alternatively, you can use the Lab Streaming Layer (LSL).
-For more information and installation instructions, visit the LSL website: Lab Streaming Layer.
+For more information and installation instructions, visit the LSL website: https://labstreaminglayer.org/#/.

 The advantage of using LSL is its easy integration with PsychoPy.
-PsychoPy is a powerful software tool based on Python that allows you to create psychophysiological experiments using either code or a graphical user interface (GUI).
+PsychoPy is a software tool based on Python that allows you to create psychophysiological experiments using either code or a graphical user interface (GUI).
 It’s a free tool with extensive online support and tutorials.
-Learn more at PsychoPy.

-You can also use BrainVision Analyzer for data pre-processing.
-This software might be easier for novice users due to its graphical user interface and ease of navigation.
-However, it offers limited options compared to EEGLab, which provides greater flexibility and is thus the recommended tool.

 ## 3.1.
 Setting Up Workspace for Data Recording